Koenkk/zigbee2mqtt.io/docs/guide/usage/ota_updates.md

 ## Troubleshooting
 - `Device didn't respond to OTA request` or `Update failed with reason: 'aborted by device'`: try restarting the device by disconnecting the power/battery for a few seconds and try again, make sure to activate the device by pressing a button on it right before sending the update request.
 - For battery powered devices make sure that the battery is 70%+ as OTA updating is very power consuming.
 Some devices check for a minimum battery level prior to updating and refuse to update.
+- Make sure your log level is set to "info" - when set to warning - the UI will not report the correct info.